-- Plastic Jugs (Milk, Juice): Yes!
-Make sure jug is empty, place back on and recycle in bin.
+- Plastic Jugs (Milk, Juice): If Plastic, Yes!
+If the cap is plastic, make sure the jug is EMPTY and place back on before recycling.

-- Cartons (Milk, Broth, Wine): No. Remove and throw away (acts as a contaminant when carton is recycled with paper and too small to capture if loose).
+- Cartons or Tetra-Paks (Juice, Milk, Broth, Wine): No. Remove plastic cap and throw away (acts as a contaminant when carton is recycled with paper and too small to capture if loose).

 - Pump or Spray Nozzles (Cleaning Supplies, Spray Butter, Lotion Pumps): No. Remove and throw away.
-The metal springs and liners make these non-recyclable.
+The metal springs and mixed materials make these non-recyclable.

-- To-Go Cup Lids: No. Remove and throw away.
-This material, along with the cup itself, is not currently recyclable.
+- To-Go Cup Lids (Gas Station, Fast Food): No. Remove and throw away.
+This material is not currently recyclable.

 - Wine Bottle Corks: No. Remove and keep out of the recycle bin.

-- Chemical Containers: No. Remove and throw away.
-Any containers that once held pesticide, herbicide, cleaners, etc need to be empty, rinsed and aired out.
+- Chemical Containers (Pesticide, herbicide, cleaners): No. Remove and throw away.
+Any containers that once held pesticide, herbicide, cleaners, etc need to be empty, rinsed and aired out to protect our employees.